pdparker/mplusinputexample/README.md

 After that you need to set up Nettuts-Fetch to get mplus snippets:

-1. First `shift+command+p` then start typing fetch: manage
+1. First `shift+command+p` then start typing `fetch: manage`
-2. Copy and paste the information from [here](https://raw.githubusercontent.com/pdparker/mplusinputexample/master/fetch.json) and `command+s` save. *NOTE* If you use Nettuts-Fetch already just integrate the this info into your current fetch file.
+2. Copy and paste the information from [here](https://raw.githubusercontent.com/pdparker/mplusinputexample/master/fetch.json) and `command+s` save. *NOTE* If you use Nettuts-Fetch already just integrate the this info into your current fetch file or you will just mess up your existing fetch system.

 Usage
 --------
-To fetch a file press `shift+command+p` and type fetch: file and select the input file you want.
-This will load the mplus snippet then type `shift+command+p` and begin typing ss: mplus input and select.
+To fetch a file press `shift+command+p` and type `fetch: file` and select the input file you want.
+This will load the mplus snippet then type `shift+command+p` and begin typing `ss: mplus input` and select.

-If you want to download all examples (not sure why you would want to), press `shift+command+p` and type fetch: package and select MplusexampleFolder.
+If you want to download all examples (not sure why you would want to), press `shift+command+p` and type `fetch: package` and select MplusexampleFolder.

 Participate
 ---------